10 Types of Mental Imagery You Can Experience and Learn to Use

 Internal forces drive leaders.
 Those with a leadership vision possess tremendous energy — something that keeps moving them forward day after day, month after month, year after year.

 In his book “Man’s Search for Meaning,” Viktor Frankl once described such a vision.
 In Frankl’s case, it came to him when he wallowed in the misery of daily existence in a concentration camp during World War II.
-While wallowing in the pain of despair, he saw himself presenting a lecture in a university setting about the psychology of the concentration camp.
+While suffering the pain of despair, he saw himself presenting a lecture in a university setting about the psychology of the concentration camp.
 It was enough to keep him going in the middle of hell.
 And sure enough, years later, this very thing happened.

 8. Archetypal Imagery